 Eger Berva was the only Hungarian factory which mass-produced mopeds.

-Located in the Felnémet district, operations began in 1951 with the production of components for the military, and shortly thereafter they added bicycle parts to their output.
+Located in the Felnémet district (140km NE of Budapest), operations began in 1951 with the production of components for the military, and shortly thereafter they added bicycle parts to their output.

 After initial testing in 1957, production began in 1958.
 Various modifications were made in the following years, with changes to the fuel tank, ignition and electrical systems, the front forks and more.
 The 49cc engine was designed by Csepel and produced by the Hunting factory.